Michael Furst: Life

 Furst was born on July 15, 1856, in Brooklyn, New York, the son of Solomon Furst and Bertha Jaffe.
 His parents were German Jews who immigrated to America in 1851 from Rawicz, Prussia.
 His father was a merchant tailor on Atlantic Avenue, a veteran of the New York State Militia who helped quell the 1863 New York City draft riots, and president of Congregation Baith Israel.

 Furst attended P.S.
 No. 6 and the Brooklyn Polytechnic Institute.
 After graduating from there, he went to Yale College, making him the first Brooklyn Jew to attend college.
 The only Jew in his class, he spoke at the graduation exercise on "The Modern Jew."
 He was a member of Kappa Sigma Epsilon at Yale.
 He graduated from there with a B.A. in 1876.
 He began attending Columbia Law School that year, graduating with an LL.B. in 1878.
 He also read law in the office of Philip S. Crooke and N. H. Clement.
 He was admitted to the bar in 1878, after which he began practicing law in Brooklyn.
 He was at one point examining counsel of the Lawyers' Title Insurance Company, as which he certified tracts and farms in old New Utrecht.
 He also helped develop the Van Pelt Manor suburb.

 Furst worked in Crooke's law office until 1881.
 He then practiced law independently until 1907, after which he and his nephew Arnold Furst were part of the law firm Furst & Furst.
 In 1918, he became the senior member of the firm Furst, Schwartz & Schwager.
-In 1894, Coporation Counsel Albert G. McDonald appointed him assistant counsel and put him in charge of a new real estate bureau.
-He was reappointed to that position by Corporation Cunsel Joseph A. Burr in 1896.
+In 1894, Corporation Counsel Albert G. McDonald appointed him assistant counsel and put him in charge of a new real estate bureau.
+He was reappointed to that position by Corporation Counsel Joseph A. Burr in 1896.
 He served in that position until the consolidation of New York City in 1898.